faq2html -- Convert some particular text formats into XHTML.

 # after escaping.
 Check to see if this paragraph looks like literal text.

-and output it as is.
+# If so, we wrap it in <pre> and output it as is.
 As a special exception

 # to our normal paragraph handling, this paragraph doesn't end until we